 Ms Julie Day

 Julie is a highly skilled medical librarian who can assist with literature searches and provide training in accessing online resources.
 The Library provides information to support the clinical, research and continuing education needs of staff and students of NHW and affiliated health professionals throughout the region.

-Prior to commencing any research project at Northeast Health Wangaratta, the project must be discussed with our Research Development and Governance Officer prior to submission.
-This will aid the researcher to determine the feasibility aspects of the study and what level of Ethics application is required.
+Prior to submitting any research project application at Northeast Health Wangaratta, the project must be discussed with our Research Development and Governance Officer.
+This will aid the researcher to determine the feasibility aspects of the study and what level of ethical review is required.

 Northeast Health Wangaratta is a signatory to the National Mutual Acceptance Scheme.